Hope-Organization/medicine-2/PULL_REQUEST_TEMPLATE.md

 This is a template of a Github's PR
+Update 1